contiv/contiv.github.io/websrc/source/documents/gettingStarted/networking/k8s.md

 Contiv is integrated with Kubernetes via a CNI plugin.
 With this integration, Contiv Networking and Policy can be used for Pod inter-connectivity in a Kubernetes cluster.

-## Getting Started
+## Getting Started in Vagrant Environment

 This step-by-step procedure will guide you through a minimal experience of creating a Kubernetes cluster with Contiv networking and applying policy between pods.

 ### Pre-requisites

-Before starting, please be sure to set http/https proxies if your network requires it.
+1. Before starting, please be sure to set http/https proxies if your network requires it.
 *(Note that `https_proxy` should be set to point to a `http://` URL (not `https://`).
 This is an ansible requirement.)*

-The setup scripts use python modules *parse* and *netaddr*.
+2. The setup scripts use python modules *parse* and *netaddr*.
 If these modules are not installed on the machine where you are executing these steps, you should install them before proceeding. *(E.g. `pip install parse; pip install netaddr`)*